 - Delicious on top of your morning eggs

 - 4 large brown onions

-- 4 tbsp olive oil (enough to coat the bottom of the pan)
+- 4 tablespoon olive oil (enough to coat the bottom of the pan)

 - pinch of salt

 - Remove the skin from the onions, cut in half and place the onions cut side down on a chopping board.
 Slice each onion as thinly as you can.

 - Add enough oil to coat the bottom of a heavy-based saucepan (how much oil is needed is going to depend on the size of your pan).
 Heat over med-low heat until shimmering.

 - Once shimmering add the sliced onions and a pinch of salt to the saucepan and mix to ensure they are covered with the oil.
 Spread the onions over the base of the pan.

 - Leave the onions to cook for about 20 minutes, stirring occasionally.
 Make sure to scrape up any bits sticking to the pan and incorporate them back into the mixture.